 Life Style Factors

 We will talk to you about stress and lifestyle as hair loss can occur after a crisis whether is be medical, social or psychological.
 We will make suggestions for stress management and determine the right time to begin hair treatment.
-When a patient suffers from acute hair loss related to a stressor of some kind, PRP and other therapies can often awaken dormant hair follicles to accelerate regrowth.
+When a patient suffers from acute hair loss related to a stressor of some kind, therapies can often awaken dormant hair follicles to accelerate regrowth.

 We offer a comprehensive evaluation and treatment planning process to address your hair loss and health concerns.